-Further information and examples on creating a hyperlink can also be found on the link below.
+Further information and examples on creating a hyperlink is on the link below.

 How can I click a link without using a mouse?

-A keyboard can also perform the same action as a click by pressing either the Spacebar key or the Enter key on the keyboard.
-For example, you can press the Tab key repeatedly to navigate through each of the links on this page.
+A keyboard can also perform the same action as a click by pressing either the spacebar or the Enter on the keyboard.
+For example, you can press the Tab repeatedly to navigate through each of the links on this page.
 When you get to a link you want to "click" and visit, you can press the Enter key to follow that link.

 How to create a hyperlink on an image